mgeduld/rulesoforder/README.md

 I am never allowed to masquerade my values with phrases like, "Surely, all people are good," or "As we all know, education is important."

 #16.
+I won't annotate.

-I should avoid replying the (generally) written arguments (e.g. web-forum posts) that are riddled with errors by annotating them.
+I should avoid replying to (generally) written arguments (e.g. web-forum posts) that are riddled with errors by annotating them.
 In the Annotated Response, I quote from the text, explain the error, quote some more, explain the error in that bit, quote the *more*, explain *that* error, and so on.
 The result looks something like this:

 "Blah blah blah blah blah."